-- Within two weeks of the beginning of the internship, the internship supervisor must submit a letter to the faculty coordinator indicating the nature of the work experience, the hours to be worked and a willingness to directly supervise the student and provide a letter of evaluation including a recommended grade.
+- Within two weeks of the beginning of the internship, the employer host must submit a letter to the Hope site supervisor indicating the nature of the work experience, the hours to be worked, and a willingness to directly supervise the student and provide an evaluation (including a recommended grade).

-- The grade for the internship will be determined by the faculty coordinator.
-She or he will take into account the evaluation by the internship supervisor, the quality of the two papers, the adherence of the student to the departmental requirements for internship credit and a self-evaluation by the student.
+- The grade for the internship will be determined by the Hope site supervisor.
+They will take into account the evaluation by the employer host, the quality of the two papers (i.e., final products), and the adherence of the student to the departmental requirements for internship credit.

 - Tips on getting a great internship or research opportunity